Mihaly7/Get-WinEventEXT/README.md

 -EventID : search for eventID(s), separate multiple IDs with ','

 -ProviderName : Eventprovider's name, separate multiple providers with ','.
 Support wildcars (*)

+-Message : Filter events by the given message.
+Example: "cluster" will list events only which have cluster in the message.